 As you can see, performing a cost segregation study on new residential construction projects is certainly a smart real estate tax strategy that prevents your money from being tied-up into one property.
 This allows for the flexibility to allocate your funds into other real estate investments so you can quickly grow your portfolio.
-If your portfolio is growing, and you find that you need reliable rental property insurance that will maximize your cash flow, take a look at Arcana Insurance Services, we utilize them for all our rental properties.
+If your portfolio is growing, and you find that you need reliable rental property insurance that will maximize your cash flow, take a look at National Real Estate Insurance Group, we utilize them for all our rental properties.

 How are Items Broken Out into Accelerated Depreciation Time Frames?

 A cost segregation engineer will do a thorough analysis to determine which real estate property items are eligible for accelerated depreciation.
 This comes down to assigning components into three classifications.
 Let’s take a look at each classification to better understand where new construction property elements may fall into place:

 Building Components/Personal: This includes certain items that are brought into, installed, or applied to the residential property that are separate from the building’s structure.
 Kitchen cabinets are one example of a building component.

 Site Work/Land Improvements: Site work includes improvements to the area where the structure will stand.
 However, it would be before the foundation is applied and before going vertical.
 This might include soil removal or grading.
 Site work/land improvements also include work done to the area surrounding the immediate construction site.
 Laying down a driveway is a perfect example of land improvements.

 Building Structure: This would be the building and its structural components.
 Items such as the foundation, as well as plumbing, are placed in the building structure category.

 Let’s break it down a bit further with additional examples of items that coincide with each cost segregation category, along with their depreciation time frames:

 (5- Year) Building Components: Moldings, Flooring/Carpet, Ceiling Fans, Wall Coverings, Window Treatments, Specialty Plumbing for Kitchen Sinks and Washer Hook-Ups, Security, Appliances

 (15-Year) Site Work/Land Improvements: Driveway, Landscaping and Irrigation, Exterior Fencing, Patio/Porch Concrete